cambridgeconsultants/grease/README.md

 # Implementation in Grease

 Each layer in the system is implemented as a *task* and each *task* runs in its own thread.
 Each task typically has a single multiple-producer, single-consumer (mpsc) channel from `std::sync::mpsc` but other channels types are not precluded.
 Notably, when using `mio` it is necessary to use the `mio` channel type, which can make up the `mio` Event poll call when a message arrives.
 Both *indications* and *confirmations* from providers below and *requests* and *responses* from any users above are sent to this channel, via boxed trait objects.
-Once `impl Trait` is stable, we can remove the boxes, but for now, this is the best way to allow a *provider* to be used by a *user* without knowing at compile time what the user is.
+We may in the future be able to remove the boxes, but for now, this is the best way to allow a *provider* to be used by a *user* without knowing at compile time what the user is.

 The goal is to develop tasks which each implement a well-defined layer of functionality, each with minimal coupling and extensive test cases.